ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-06-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-2.png)

-However, with the first quarter of the map done, it started looking hopeless, as ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) was already 23,145 points ahead.
-With ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) being 31 misses behind, this seemed like a done deal, especially with none of the song's hard parts having come up yet.
+However, with the first quarter of the map done, it started looking hopeless, as ::{ flag=JP }:: ::Maimaing::{ user-id=14520910 } was already 23,145 points ahead.
+With ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } being 31 misses behind, this seemed like a done deal, especially with none of the song's hard parts having come up yet.

 And yet...